 NS&I and Atos have committed to work in partnership to help monitor and measure the environmental aspects of their operations and drive improvements in environmental performance across the whole business in line with SOGE targets.
-To further cement this commitment we also signed up to the pilot scheme for Carbon Management in Central Government which has resulted in our Carbon Management Plan which sets out our vision and plans to be a low carbon business with specific goals to be achieved by the end of March 2015.

-The tables below show relevant figures for 2013-14, as well as the previous three years where we have them.
+The tables below show relevant figures for 2014-15, as well as the previous three years where we have them.
 The narrative below each table provides additional background information and highlights where we have been able to meet specific government sustainability targets.